Milad-Akarie/auto_route_library/README.md

 router.replaceAll([
   LoginRoute(),
 ]);

+// pops the top page even if it's the last entry in stack context.router.pop()
+// pops the most top page of the most top router even if it's the last entry in stack context.router.popTop();

 // pops the last page unless blocked or stack has only 1 entry context.router.maybePop();
 // pops the most top page of the most top router unless blocked